d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 estimate for a shorter sequence as a fill-in for longer ones.
 Moreover, $m$ is the total number of words we encounter.
-The above is a rather primitive variant of what is Kneser-Ney smoothing and Bayesian Nonparametrics can accomplish.
+The above is a rather primitive variant of what is Kneser-Ney smoothing and Bayesian nonparametrics can accomplish.
 See e.g., :cite:`Wood.Gasthaus.Archambeau.ea.2011` for more details of how to accomplish this.
 Unfortunately, models like this get unwieldy rather quickly for the following reasons.
 First, we need to store all counts.
 Secondly, this entirely ignores the meaning of the words.
 For